markjlyon/spaceopera/GLOSSARY.md

 Antiprotons are generated using antiproton breeder reactor technology.

 ## antiproton storage tank
-Antiproton storage tanks use intense magnetic fields or holo matrices to contain antimatter for transport.
+Antiproton storage tanks use intense magnetic fields or holo matrices to contain antiprotons for transport.

 ## antiproton breeder reactor
 Antiproton breeder reactors convert photons and pions into antiprotons and stores them in antiproton storage cells.